Bull Moose on Jackfish Bay (credit:

 - Fishing Gear: Only if you intend to obtain a fishing license.

 Keep it minimalist.
-Consult Prof. Bob Black for expert advice.
+Consult Prof. Andy McCollum for expert advice.